 - Nutrition counseling for patients.

-- Taking impressions of a patient’s dental structure for dental molds.
+- I am taking impressions of a patient’s dental structure for dental molds.

-You may notice a white and sticky substance on your teeth’s surface if you don’t brush for over a day — that’s plaque.
-No matter how well you brush and floss, you can’t remove all the plaque, especially between your teeth and gum line.
-Over time, the plaque hardens into a substance called tartar — a harder form of plaque, which is even harder to remove.
-The presence of plaque and tartar leads to further bacterial growth, which, in turn, leads to even more plaque and tartar formation.
-As such, it’s a vicious cycle of bacterial growth in your mouth, eating away at your enamel and dental surfaces.
+If you don’t brush for over a day, you may notice a white and sticky substance on your teeth’s surface— plaque doesn’t matter how well you brush that’s floss; you can’t remove all the plaque, especially be can’t get your teeth and gum line.
+Over time, the plaque hardens into a substance called tartar — a more complex form of plaque that is harder to remove.
+The presence of plaque and tartar leads to further bacterial growth, leading to even more plaque and tartar formation.
+As such, it’s a vicious cycle of bacterial growth it’s the mouth, eating away at your enamel and dental surfaces.

 What happens during professional teeth cleaning?

-During your professional teeth cleaning session, the dental hygienists will examine your teeth to look for signs of gum disease and dental decay.
+Dental hygienists will examine your teeth during your professional teeth cleaning session to look for gum disease and dental decay signs.
 The dental hygienist will brush and floss your teeth to remove all the food particles and accumulated plaque.
 After the regular flossing, the dental hygienist uses a scalar device to scrape off all the accumulated plaque and tartar from your dental surfaces.
 The dental hygienist will run the scalar between your teeth, around your gum line, and in the deeper recesses of your mouth to remove all the plaque.
-If you have gum recession, the dentist will also perform root planing, i.e., they’ll smoothen the root’s surface to reattach it to your teeth.
-Next, the dental hygienist brushes your teeth using a gritty toothpaste and electric toothbrush.
+If you have gum recession, the dentist will also perform root planing, i.e., smoothen the root’s surface to reather’llt to your beetroots; the dental hygienist brushes your teeth using gritty toothpaste and an electric toothbrush.
 Finally, you have to rinse your mouth with an antibacterial fluoride mouthwash, and the dental hygienist applies a fluoride gel over your teeth to protect them from decay.
-This entire process should conclude within 30 minutes, and your teeth will be safe for the next couple of months.
+This entire process should conclude within 30 minutes, and your teeth will be safe for the next few months.

 What is the best way of finding a good dentist in my area?

-You must find the best-rated adult dental services in your area for regular teeth cleaning sessions.
-You can google “find a private dentist near me” or “the closest dentist near me” to find dental clinics near your location that provide affordable teeth care services.
-The dentist should have a state-of-the-art clinic, they should ideally be available for emergency dental assistance, and they should accept all insurance plans.
-Some of the most reputable and affordable walk-in dentists also have financing plans and offers for regular dental checkups and preventative dental services.
+It would be best if you found the best-rated adult dental services for regular teeth cleaning sessions in your area.
+You can google “find a private dentist near me” or “the c”closest dentist near me” to find”dent”l clinics near your location” that provide affordable teeth care services.
+The dentist should have a state-of-the-art clinic, be available for emergency dental assistance, and accept all insurance plans.
+Some of the most reputable and affordable walk-in dentist near me in Houston also have financing plans and offers for regular dental checkups and preventative dental services.

-URBN Dental is an affordable dental clinic in Midtown Houston, TX, with some of the most reputable dental doctors near me.
-For more information about our preventative care services, please schedule an appointment today.
+URBN Dental is an affordable Midtown dental clinic with some of the most reputable dental doctors near me.
+Please schedule an appointment today for more information about our preventative care services.